sdiehl/write-you-a-haskell/000_introduction.md

 expressing them in terms of a fixed set of simpler constructs.

 Haskell's frontend is very large and many constructs are simplified down.
-For example ``where`` clauses and operation sections are the most common examples.
+For example ``where`` clauses and operator sections are the most common examples.
 Where clauses are effectively syntactic sugar for let bindings and operator sections are desugared into lambdas with the left or right hand side argument assigned to a fresh variable.